 “We wake up every day, we look in the mirror, and we know what we’re facing.
 We wake up out of bed and there’s a certain consciousness that we have.
 We know we’ll face some things.
 Some things are subtle.
 Some things are overt.
 But it’s something other people don’t deal with.
 And so the microaggressions, or the fear that is had in society, we live with this, we see it all the time.
 But even in the face of adversity we have to be resilient.
 We have to get up every day, and we do it again.
 We walk down the streets with our heads held high.”

-"Myself as a young singer, 19 years old, beginning in my studies thinking I wanted to be an opera singer, George Shirely was an example for me to say, ‘Someone did it.’
-He was someone who was able to sing in some of the world’s most important theaters as a black man - a very proud and visibly black person.
-He wasn’t so fair that you had to guess if he was black or white.
+"Myself as a young singer, 19 years old, beginning in my studies thinking I wanted to be an opera singer, George Shirley was an example for me to say, ‘Someone did it.’
+He was someone who was able to sing in some of the world’s most important theaters as a Black man - a very proud and visibly Black person.
+He wasn’t so fair that you had to guess if he was Black or white.
 But he was someone who had darker skin and who was an elegant singer, a very intelligent man, and a wonderful colleague."

 "He lived in a different time.
 He grew up through the Jim Crow era and all these times in history when it wasn’t the easiest thing for an African American man to play the love interest in an opera and be successful.
 Thankfully, the talent won in the end, and he got a chance to do those things."